glideroggan/ElevatorAlgo/readme.md

 # TODO
-- another factor we should consider is how long a person had to spend time in the elevator
+- instead of writing out the time in the results, write the age, how long ago the result was published

 # BUG
 - When an elevator gets "stuck", we should print out more debug information